πΊοΈ Overview

 - No clear way to demonstrate science: Publications, people, and budgets do not tell the whole story.
 Science needs a cross-domain standard to collect and communicate the full context of scientific endeavors, including data, code, methods, and results.

-ACORN addresses these issues by reducing the administrative burden of codifying the details of a research project and providing an automated framework for the sharing and analysis of scientific knowledge.
-Predicated on the idea of applying βscience all the way downβ, ACORN applies rigorous scientific principles to the management and dissemination of scientific knowledge itself.
+ACORN addresses these issues by codifying the details of a research project and providing an automated framework for sharing and analyzing scientific knowledge.
+Predicated on the idea of applying βscience all the way downβ, ACORN applies rigorous scientific principles to the management and dissemination of scientific knowledge.

 Research Enablement

-The research enablement initiative at Oak Ridge National Laboratory (ORNL) aims to improve the way scientific research is conducted, shared, and evaluated.
+ACORN is managed by the Research Enablement Initiative at Oak Ridge National Laboratory (ORNL).
+REI aims to improve the way scientific research is conducted, shared, and evaluated.
 It is a team of developers, communication experts, and information scientists passionate about open science, transparency, and improving the researcher experience.

 - A cross-domain model of research activity data (RAD)